You can ask your local council's social work department for an assessment of your care needs if you think you need care

 If you disagree with the amount you're asked to pay, you can ask for a review.

-If you don't want a financial assessment, you can refuse one.
+If you do not want a financial assessment, you can refuse one.
 This means you'll have to pay the full cost of any service arranged for you.

 If your circumstances change, you can ask for a reassessment at any time.

 Financial assessments for care homes

-If you're assessed as needing to stay in a care home and you can't pay the full cost, your local council will carry out a financial assessment for you.
+If you're assessed as needing to stay in a care home and you cannot pay the full cost, your local council will carry out a financial assessment for you.

 The financial assessment will work out how much you can pay towards the standard rate of care home fees.